abpio/abp-commercial-docs/en/tutorials/book-store/part-5.md

 Once you define the permissions, you can see them on the **permission management modal**.

-Go to the *Administration -> Identity -> Roles* page, select *Permissions* action for the admin role to open the permission management modal:
+Go to the *Administration -> Identity Management -> Roles* page, select *Permissions* action for the admin role to open the permission management modal:

 ![bookstore-permissions-ui](images/bookstore-permissions-ui.png)